-Put another way, while community college enrollment ticked down by one-half of a percent for students under 24, enrollment among older students tumbled by six percent between 2013 and 2014.
+Put another way, while community college enrollment ticked down by one-half of a percent for students under 24, enrollment among non-traditional or adult students tumbled by six percent between 2013 and 2014.

 Insider Higher Ed observes that prospective students over the age of 24 tend to factor immediate employment opportunities into their decision-making process, as opposed to high-school graduates with immediate designs on campus life.
 While the average high school graduate may view college as the imminent next step, those in their mid-20s will have a greater tendency to view the college campus as a safe harbor during a tempest of economic misfortune.

 So, for instance, as the U.S. was plunged into the Great Recession across 2007 and 2008, college admission rates spiked.
 Today, the unemployment rate is well-contained, as is inflation.
-Banks are stable, the markets are robust, and it's been years since a linchpin corporation has collapsed under the weight of its own malfeasance.
+For the moment, banks are stable, interest rates are low, the markets are robust, and it’s been years since a linchpin corporation has collapsed under the weight of its own malfeasance.

 Of course, prognosticators can offer just as many arguments to suggest that the economic outlook is not so rosy in the immediate future.
-But for now, a viable job market is drawing prospective students out of the harbor.
+But for now, a steady and viable job market continues to draw prospective students out of the harbor.

 Those demographics who might have vacillated between the classroom and the cubicle during the last decade’s recession are now firmly entrenched in the workplace.
 Many will also have been moved to their decision by the far lesser certainty that comes with the attainment of a college degree these days.
 Regardless of the socioeconomic end game, college costs beaucoup bucks.
 More prospective students than ever before are honestly weighing the pros and cons of this investment when given a suitable alternative in the job market.